midhlaj-K/Project-Name-Generator/README.md

 For Software:

-Languages Used: Python
+Languages Used:
+- Python

-Frameworks Used: Streamlit
+Frameworks Used:
+- Streamlit

-Libraries Used: random
+Libraries Used:
+-random

-Tools Used: Streamlit, your sense of humor
+Tools Used:
+- Streamlit

 For Hardware:

-Your imagination 💡

-A working brain 🧠
+- A (not so)working brain 🧠

-A computer with internet 🤖

 Implementation